01 of 05

 On first glance, Der Hase (The Hare) by Jürgen Goertz appears quite bizarre.
 One of the newest figures in this medieval city, the statue shows a crazed bronze rabbit stumbling and crushing at least one human (possibly Albrecht Dürer?) beneath him.
 Many visitors walk out of the castle walls to find this peculiar statue and stop, puzzled.
-It has been described as “one of the world’s ugliest pieces of public art” (but I actually quite like it).
+It has been described as “one of the world’s ugliest pieces of public art."

 The statue is actually an ode to Nürnberg’s favorite son, Albrecht Dürer.
 The artist was born, lived, and died in this city.
 Though it appears much less quaint, it is inspired by Dürer's painting of Der Feldhase (The Rabbit).
-The location is actually near Albrecht Dürer Haus which is now a museum dedicated to the artist.Continue to 3 of 5 below.
+The statue is located near Albrecht Dürer Haus which is now a museum dedicated to the artist.Continue to 3 of 5 below.

 03 of 05